paranlee/zuul2-wms-bbox-gateway/README.md

     STYLES:
     BBOX: 14164752.18857422,4505052.996284179,14169644.158383789,4509944.96609375

-### how can i distribute geospatial request?
+### How can i distribute geospatial request?

-You can edit [application.properties](#) file,
+You can edit [application.properties](#) file, if you want to add routing nodes.

-if you want to add routing nodes. like this.
+like this.

 ` geoserver-0.ribbon.client.NIWSServerListClassName=com.netflix.loadbalancer.ConfigurationBasedServerList`